Diplomado-UDD/tasacion-portal/README.md

 uv run python -m tasacion_portal.generate_report
 ```

+**Important Notes**:
-**Note**: Steps must be run in order as each depends on outputs from previous steps.
+- Steps must be run in order as each depends on outputs from previous steps
+- **First time?** You must run Step 1 (scraper) OR upload your data file to `data/raw/data.csv` before running other steps
+- If you see `FileNotFoundError`, make sure you have the data file from Step 1

 ## Features